Wax30d/Wax30d/README.md

 ### Hi there friends 👋

-**Wax30d/PyQtLessons** is a ✨ _special_ ✨ repository because this lesson for learning making desktop applications.
+**Wax30d/PyQtLessons** is a ✨ _special_ ✨ repository because this lesson for learning making desktop applications using PyQt.

 - 🔭 I’m currently working on Ideal Green Light.